How to Choose Healthy and Sustainable Clothing

 This simple practice can remove a ton of chemicals, toxin-harboring dust, and disperse dyes which is commonly used in synthetic fabrics and is linked to contact dermatitis11.
 Most experts recommend washing new clothes at least 2-3 times, in the warmest water the fabric will permit, before wearing.
 Some garments will also benefit from a few good hot runs through the dryer.

-#4 Wash your clothes in non-toxic laundry soap
+#4 Wash your clothes in human-safe laundry soap

-If you’re going to put in the extra effort to avoid chemicals in clothes, be sure to keep them free of toxic laundry detergents, fabric softeners and dryer sheets!
-Branch Basics Concentrate can be diluted with water and made into a laundry soap that’s fragrance-free, non-toxic, biodegradable, and super effective.
+If you’re going to put in the extra effort to avoid chemicals in clothes, be sure to avoid conventional laundry detergents, fabric softeners and dryer sheets!
+Branch Basics Concentrate can be diluted with water and made into a laundry soap that’s fragrance-free, human-safe, biodegradable, and super effective.
 We also offer Oxygen Boost to help brighten clothes and remove stains and 100% American Wool Dryer Balls to dryer sheets.

-View our Laundry Kit here and learn more about how to choose safer laundry soap in: Dangerous Detergent: Is my Laundry Detergent Toxic?
+View our Laundry Kit here and learn more about how to choose safer laundry soap in: How to Toss Your Toxic Laundry Detergent.

 #5 Buy used clothing